JLPinthecity/JLPinthecity.github.io/_posts/2018-09-25-understanding_object-oriented_ruby_relationships.markdown

 permalink:  understanding_object-oriented_ruby_relationships
 ---

-As a beginner programmer, I had the hardest time wrapping my head around the concept (and formatting) of object-oriented relationships in code.
+As a beginner programming student, I had the hardest time wrapping my head around the concept (and formatting) of object-oriented relationships in code.
 But after a few weeks of reading explainers and watching OO Relationship tutorial videos, I can see OO relationships a little more clearly now.
 Here, I’m going to distill examples of belongs to, has many, and has many through relationships down to the nitty gritty, which helped me comprehend the concepts.
 Hopefully, it’s useful to you too.

 **Belongs to relationship**